rapidsai/cugraph/CONTRIBUTING.md

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!

-**The _TODO_** comment<pr>
+**The _FIXME_** comment<pr>

-Use the _TODO_ comment to capture technical debt.
-It should not be used to flag areas that need to be fixed.
-FixMe blocks need to be cleaned up before code is submitted.
+Use the _FIXME_ comment to capture technical debt.
+It should not be used to flag flag bugs since those need to be cleaned up before code is submitted.
+We are implementing a script to count and track the number of FIXME in the code.
+Usage of TODO or any other tag will not be accepted.